Miserlou/Zappa/README.md

         "async_response_table": "your_dynamodb_table_name",  // the DynamoDB table name to use for captured async responses; defaults to None (can't capture)
         "async_response_table_read_capacity": 1,  // DynamoDB table read capacity; defaults to 1
         "async_response_table_write_capacity": 1,  // DynamoDB table write capacity; defaults to 1
-        "aws_endpoint_urls": { "aws_service_name": "endpoint_url" }, // a dictionary of endpoint_urls that emulate the appropriate service.
+        "archive_path": "your_archive_path.tar.gz",  // Archive path to load when using slim handler "aws_endpoint_urls": { "aws_service_name": "endpoint_url" }, // a dictionary of endpoint_urls that emulate the appropriate service.
 Usually used for testing, for instance with `localstack`.
         "aws_environment_variables" : {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app via AWS Lambdas native environment variables.
 See also "environment_variables" and "remote_env" .
 Default {}.
         "aws_kms_key_arn": "your_aws_kms_key_arn", // Your AWS KMS Key ARN